| |

 and other smaller villages and settlements along the coast and in the interior.

-it was lately renamed
+known as the Berber Mountain, before it was lately renamed

-"The Western Mountain" by the ousted colonel.
-The oasis of
+"The Western Mountain" by the ousted Colonel.

 Zuwarah in the western coast, the oases